What Is Vertical Welding and How Does It Differ?

 Downhill Thin joints, speed control

-Hold a steady hand, read the edges, and stay free from sagging or undercut.
+Hold a steady hand, watch both edges of the bead, and stop before sagging or undercut develops.

 Vertical Welding Settings That Help